-We often make this salad for lunch but it is also perfect to pack for picnics or outdoor barbeques.
+We often make this salad for lunch, but it is also perfect for packing for picnics or outdoor barbeques.
 Farro is a close cousin to spelt, so you can substitute spelt for farro if it is easier to find.
 Both grains are rich in protein and fiber and are therefore a great alternative to meat.
+I enjoy this salad just as it is, but you could also add cubed mozzarella to the salad or top it with crumbled feta or goat cheese.

 - 1 1/2 Cups Dried Farro